KordataSoftware/couchbase-mobile-portal/md-docs/_20/guides/sync-gateway/logging.md

 ### Log Keys

 Log keys are used to provide finer-grained control over what is logged.
 By default, only `HTTP` is enabled.

 All log keys and descriptions are described in the [`logging.console.log_level`](../../../guides/sync-gateway/config-properties/index.html#2.1/logging-console-log_keys) property reference.

 ### Console Output Color

 There is an option to color log output based on log level if [`logging.console.color_enabled`](../../../guides/sync-gateway/config-properties/index.html#2.1/logging-console-color_enabled) is set to `true`.
+Note: this setting is always disabled on Windows for compatibility reasons.

 ### Console Output Redirection